jonny-rimek/blog/content/about.md

 title: "About"
 ---

 My name is Jonny Rimek.
-I've been a software engineer for 3 years.
+I've been a software engineer/site reliability engineer for 5 years.

-Currently, I work at [Healy GmbH](https://www.healyworld.net/in/wellness/) and help grow and optimise their distribution platform.
-In my free time I build my own bootstraped business [wowmate.io](https://wowmate.io).
+Currently, I work at [Healy GmbH](https://www.healyworld.net/in/wellness/) as a site reliability engineer.
+In my free time I build my own bootstrapped business [wowmate.io](https://wowmate.io).
 It's a SaaS that helps World of Warcraft players analyze their log files in order to improve.

 I care a lot about privacy and security in general.
 In order to improve my privacy I use Ubuntu as operating system, Signal as a messenger,